Dr. C. George Boeree

 A very touchy subject is group differences in intelligence.
 It is certainly conceivable that some groups have higher or lower average intelligence than others, whether through environmental or genetic causes.
 But groups don’t really have intelligence, individuals do.
 Averages are fictions -- convenient summaries of data -- and no individual need reflect that fiction.
 So the debate would be only of scientific interest, were it not for the fact that so many people judge individuals by means of stereotypes.
-This in itself is an example of poor thinking!The biggest difficulty for society (and individuals!) regarding intelligence is retardation.
+This in itself is an example of poor thinking!The biggest difficulty for society (and individuals!) regarding intelligence is intellectual disability (often refered to as mental retardation).
 Unlike high intelligence, low intelligence is further classified into several subcategories:

 ||less than 75||75 to 90||90 to 110||110 to 125||125 and higher|

 |% of group out of labor force more than one month out of the year||22%||19%||15%||14%||10%|